 Macconville went on to say what many certified Personal Trainers have been trying to get across to Older Adult clients for a while; as he stated that “enlisting the help of a Personal Trainer could prove invaluable in helping to tailor a workout suitable to a person’s age, health and mobility issues.”
 This comes after 38% of participants said that they see Personal Training as something reserved for only younger people.
 This can be frustrating for Personal Trainers down to the huge benefits of Older Adults choosing a Personal Trainer.

 Overall, the signs that the study show are clear, as it shows that fitness for over 55’s is nowhere near as appealing and accessible as it needs to be.
-Although Personal Trainers can be qualified to train Older Adult clients, they need to create more awareness around their sessions, as this will help to let more Older Adults know that fitness is important and that help keeping fit and active is there is they need it.
+Although Personal Trainers can be qualified to train Older Adult clients, they need to create more awareness around their sessions, as this will help to let more Older Adults know that fitness is important and that helps keeping fit and active is there is they need it.
 With Older Adults clearly feeling excluded from fitness and an active lifestyle, it is our job as health and fitness professionals to make staying fit more appealing and available to Older Adults.

 If you’re looking to get into older adult fitness, there are certain standards and qualifications that need to be met.
 Make sure that you gain an industry recognised Older Adults Fitness qualification to gain the credibility to become employed by older adult clients.
 Take a look at our Active IQ Level 3 in Designing Exercise Programmes for Older Adults to make the first step to getting involved with fitness for older adults.